“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 Intranet WordPress themes

 Every theme here is responsive and optimized for mobile devices.
-They’re also recently updated so they work with the latest version of WordPress (some were updated just days ago).
+They’re also recently updated, so they work with the latest WordPress version (some were updated just days ago).

-Without further ado, here are my top five picks for the best WordPress intranet themes.
+Here are my top picks for best intranet WordPress themes for 2021.